BillWagner/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 (\* denotes that the compiler verifies syntax.)

+> [!NOTE]
+> Documentation comments cannot be applied to a namespace.

 If you want angle brackets to appear in the text of a documentation comment, use the HTML encoding of `<` and `>` which is `&lt;` and `&gt;` respectively.
 This encoding is shown in the following example.

 ```csharp